 The Animal Medical Center of Watkins Park is a full service veterinary facility offering experienced, personalized and high-quality care to cats, dogs, rabbits, and small mammals.

-Consistently named as one of the top DC-area veterinary practices by Washingtonian and Checkbook magazines, the Animal Medical Center of Watkins Park has been serving the Upper Marlboro and surrounding areas for 25 years, emphasizing client education and holistic pet care.
+Consistently named as a top DC-area veterinary practice by Washingtonian and Checkbook magazines, the Animal Medical Center of Watkins Park has been serving the Upper Marlboro and surrounding areas for 25 years, emphasizing client education and holistic pet care.

 Doctors Susan Maturo and Sara Fox Chapman are distinguished for their expertise in preventative medicine, nutrition, geriatric and “whole patient” medicine.
 Dr Maturo is a member of the American Veterinary Medical Association, Maryland Veterinary Medical Association, and the Veterinary Dental Society.
 Dr Chapman holds membership in the American Holistic Veterinary Medical Association, the American Veterinary Medical Association, and the International Veterinary Acupuncture Society.

 We understand how important your pet is to you, and we are dedicated to becoming your partner in your pet's lifelong health care.
 At the Animal Medical Center of Watkins Park, we treat your pet as we would our own!